BillJr99/Ursinus-CS173/_pages/Activities/activity-datatypes.md

 ---
 layout: activity
 permalink: /Activities/DataTypes
-title: "CS173: Intro to Computer Science - Data Types"
+title: "CS173: Intro to Computer Science - Data Types and Escape Characters"
-excerpt: "CS173: Intro to Computer Science - Data Types"
+excerpt: "CS173: Intro to Computer Science - Data Types and Escape Characters"

 info:
   goals:
     - To identify the major components of a Java program, including a method and a class
     - To explain that binary data uses &quot;bits&quot; of <code>1&apos;s</code> and <code>0&apos;s</code> to represent data of various types, both numeric and textual
     - To identify primitive data structures and their uses
+    - To identify the use of escape characters
+    - To specify the manner in which escape characters are invoked
+    - To apply escape characters where needed
   models:
     - title: "Hello World"
       model: |